fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``bind`` manages bindings.

 It can add bindings if given a SEQUENCE of characters to bind to.
-These should be written as :ref:`fish escape sequences <escapes>`.
+These should be written as :ref:`ghoti escape sequences <escapes>`.
 The most important of these are ``\c`` for the control key, and ``\e`` for escape, and because of historical reasons also the Alt key (sometimes also called "Meta").

 For example, :kbd:`Alt`\ +\ :kbd:`W` can be written as ``\ew``, and :kbd:`Control`\ +\ :kbd:`X` (^X) can be written as ``\cx``.
 Note that Alt-based key bindings are case sensitive and Control-based key bindings are not.
-This is a constraint of text-based terminals, not ``fish``.
+This is a constraint of text-based terminals, not ``ghoti``.

 The generic key binding that matches if no other binding does can be set by specifying a ``SEQUENCE`` of the empty string (that is, ``''`` ).
 For most key bindings, it makes sense to bind this to the ``self-insert`` function (i.e. ``bind '' self-insert``).
 This will insert any keystrokes not specifically bound to into the editor.
 Non-printable characters are ignored by the editor, so this will not result in control sequences being inserted.

 If the ``-k`` switch is used, the name of a key (such as 'down', 'up' or 'backspace') is used instead of a sequence.
 The names used are the same as the corresponding curses variables, but without the 'key\_' prefix.
 (See ``terminfo(5)`` for more information, or use ``bind --key-names`` for a list of all available named keys).
 Normally this will print an error if the current ``$TERM`` entry doesn't have a given key, unless the ``-s`` switch is given.

-To find out what sequence a key combination sends, you can use :doc:`fish_key_reader <fish_key_reader>`.
+To find out what sequence a key combination sends, you can use :doc:`ghoti_key_reader <ghoti_key_reader>`.

-``COMMAND`` can be any fish command, but it can also be one of a set of special input functions.
+``COMMAND`` can be any ghoti command, but it can also be one of a set of special input functions.
 These include functions for moving the cursor, operating on the kill-ring, performing tab completion, etc. Use ``bind --function-names`` for a complete list of these input functions.

 When ``COMMAND`` is a shellscript command, it is a good practice to put the actual code into a :ref:`function <syntax-function>` and simply bind to the function name.
 This way it becomes significantly easier to test the function while editing, and the result is usually more readable as well.

 .. note::
    Special input functions cannot be combined with ordinary shell script commands.
-The commands must be entirely a sequence of special input functions (from ``bind -f``) or all shell script commands (i.e., valid fish script).
-To run special input functions from regular fish script, use ``commandline -f`` (see also :doc:`commandline <commandline>`).
-If a script produces output, it should finish by calling ``commandline -f repaint`` to tell fish that a repaint is in order.
+The commands must be entirely a sequence of special input functions (from ``bind -f``) or all shell script commands (i.e., valid ghoti script).
+To run special input functions from regular ghoti script, use ``commandline -f`` (see also :doc:`commandline <commandline>`).
+If a script produces output, it should finish by calling ``commandline -f repaint`` to tell ghoti that a repaint is in order.

 If no ``SEQUENCE`` is provided, all bindings (or just the bindings in the given ``MODE``) are printed.
 If ``SEQUENCE`` is provided but no ``COMMAND``, just the binding matching that sequence is printed.

-To save custom key bindings, put the ``bind`` statements into :ref:`config.fish <configuration>`.
-Alternatively, fish also automatically executes a function called ``fish_user_key_bindings`` if it exists.
+To save custom key bindings, put the ``bind`` statements into :ref:`config.ghoti <configuration>`.
+Alternatively, ghoti also automatically executes a function called ``ghoti_user_key_bindings`` if it exists.

 Key bindings may use "modes", which mimics Vi's modal input behavior.
 The default mode is "default".
 Every key binding applies to a single mode; you can specify which one with ``-M MODE``.
 If the key binding should change the mode, you can specify the new mode with ``-m NEW_MODE``.
-The mode can be viewed and changed via the ``$fish_bind_mode`` variable.
-If you want to change the mode from inside a fish function, use ``set fish_bind_mode MODE``.
+The mode can be viewed and changed via the ``$ghoti_bind_mode`` variable.
+If you want to change the mode from inside a ghoti function, use ``set ghoti_bind_mode MODE``.

 Options
 -------